TobiaszCudnik/asyncmachine/Readme.md

 # TODO / Ideas
 - auto trigger an event if state is set
 - try to auto drop the implied state when dropping a state
-- event emitter api, with piping
 - mixin api (traits.js?)
-- method for generating all possible transitions
+- method for generating all possible transition permutations (honoring the relations)
 - customizable naming convention
-- - STATE_STATE to StateState or state_
+-- STATE_STATE to StateState or state_

 ## License